martinl5/Credit-Card-Default-in-Taiwan/README.md

 ## Results

-- **Random Forest**: Best performance with an accuracy of 81.55%.
+- **Gradient Boosting Classifier**: Best performance with an f1 of 0.5014.
+- **Random Forest**: 0.4853
-- **XGBoost**: Accuracy of 81.33%.
+- **XGBoost**: 0.4778
-- **AdaBoost**: Accuracy of 80.80%.
+- **AdaBoost**: 0.3751.
-- **Logistic Regression and Decision Tree**: Performed well but with lower accuracy compared to ensemble methods.
+- **Logistic Regression**: 0.3175

 ## Conclusion

-The Random Forest model performed the best, making it the preferred choice for predicting credit card defaults in this dataset.
+The GradientBoosting Classifier performed the best, making it the preferred choice for predicting credit card defaults in this dataset.
 However, XGBoost offers a good trade-off between accuracy and computational efficiency.

 ## Future Work